 Nanashi in Sword of the Stranger has his sword bound with a rope, and he has vowed not to draw it.
 You know where this is going - as he draws his sword at the climax, shit gets real.

-There are numerous counter-examples (his 1939-1940 version (now out of continuity) used a gun occasionally, and there are isolated stories here and there where he uses one as a threat or a tool), but as far as the spirit of the trope goes, Final Crisis is the only current in-continuity example of Batman using a gun with intent to harm/kill and going through with it, and even the current page image from Batman: Year 2 had him not go through with it in the end thanks to circumstances outside of his control.
+There are numerous counter-examples (his 1939-1940 version (now out of continuity) used a gun occasionally, and there are isolated stories here and there where he uses one as a threat or a tool), but as far as the spirit of the trope goes, Final Crisis is the only current in-continuity example of Batman using a gun with intent to harm/kill and going through with it, and even the current page image from Batman: Year 2 had him not pull the trigger in the end thanks to circumstances outside of his control.

 This is all of course separate from "out of the field" use of a gun such as for ballistics analysis.

 Pretty common in general among the Gotham heroes, as it happened with Catwoman against Black Mask.

 Two-Face had a villainous one a long time ago, choosing to ignore his coin to spare Batman's life.